ra1028/VueFlux/README.md

 ```

 ### Computed
-This is the proxy for publishing read-only properties of `State`.
+This is the proxy for publishing read-only properties of State.

 Be able to access and publish the fileprivate properties of state by implementing it in the same file.